vuex-orm/vuex-orm/docs/guide/relationships/defining-relationships.md

 }
 ```

-As you can see, clusters want to have `hasMany` relationship with nodes, but nodes do not have `cluster_id`.
+As you can see, clusters wants to have `hasMany` relationship with nodes, but nodes do not have `cluster_id`.
 You cannot use `this.hasMany` in this case because there is no foreign key to look for.
-In such case, you may use `this.hasManyBy` relationship.
+In such cases, you may use `this.hasManyBy` relationship.

 ```js
 class Node extends Model {